goodwinc/metis-copy/class_lectures/week03-luther2/04-gradient_descent/pair.md

 When John was a little kid he didn’t have much to do.
 So he evaluated the beauty of strings.

-Given a string s, little Johnny defined the beauty of the string as the sum of the beauty of the letters in it.
+Given a string s, Johnny defined the beauty of the string as the sum of the beauty of the letters in it.

 The beauty of each letter is an integer between 1 and 26, inclusive, and no two letters have the same beauty.
 Johnny doesn’t care about whether letters are uppercase or lowercase, so that doesn’t affect the beauty of a letter.